Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-12-about-to-leave-matrix-oh-wait-there-s-conduwuit.md

 ## Update

-As of 2025-05-30, conduwuit has been [abandoned](https://girlboss.ceo/~strawberry/conduwuit.txt), but [continuwuity](https://continuwuity.org/) has born as an attempt to continue the project.
-It's fully compatible with conduwuit, and the migration is as simple as changing the image name in your docker-compose file.
+As of 2025-05-30, Conduwuit has been [abandoned](https://girlboss.ceo/~strawberry/conduwuit.txt), but [Continuwuity](https://continuwuity.org/) has born as an attempt to continue the project.
+It's fully compatible with Conduwuit, and the migration is as simple as changing the image name in your docker-compose file.
 The new image name can be found in [their docs](https://continuwuity.org/deploying/docker).

 # Introduction